marxin/texi2rst-generated/sphinx/gccint/operand-constraints.rst

   ``z``
     Stack pointer register (SP).

+  ``Q``
+    A memory address which uses a base register with a short offset or with a index register with its scale.

+  ``W``
+    A memory address which uses a base register with a index register with its scale.

     The C-SKY back end supports a large set of additional constraints that are only useful for instruction selection or splitting rather than inline asm, such as constraints representing constant integer